General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies: Appendix A: Analytical Yield Calculation

 \paragraph*{Dimer System.} Delineating off-target structures in this case is trivial, since only two symmetric monomer types exist.
 These are enantiomeric -- mirror-related by patch arrangement -- and the sole target dimer corresponds to their correct attachment following the matching patch-color order.

-\textit{Shell System.} Given the complete structure of the octahedral shell (see Appendix B for a more detailed description of the geometry), we use a pruning procedure to enumerate off-target structures.
+\textit{Shell System.} Given the complete structure of the octahedral shell (see SM, Sec.B for a more detailed description of the geometry), we use a pruning procedure to enumerate off-target structures.
 Specifically, we consider the fully assembled shell (a rigid cluster of six monomers corresponding to the shell vertices) and generate connected subsets of this structure by recursively removing monomers while preserving connectivity.
 At each step, we remove one monomer and check whether the resulting subset remains a single connected component.
 If it does, the new configuration is considered a candidate off-target structure.
 This process is repeated until only a single monomer remains, resulting in a hierarchy of fully connected off-target structures of sizes $1-5$.

 To make the calculation tractable, we make a simplifying approximation: for each cluster size $n$ , we retain only one representative connected configuration.
 While in principle there may be multiple geometrically distinct off-targets of the same size (e.g., several ways to select 4 connected vertices from the full shell), we assume that a single representative configuration sufficiently captures the contribution to the partition function for that size class.
-This approximation reduces computational cost while still capturing the energetic and entropic scaling behavior of incomplete shells.
+This is likely owing to the large space of candidate off-targets that are not included in the theoretical calculation.
+Because the theoretical model employs a truncated state space, the optimizer drives the predicted yield to $\approx 100\%$ within this simplified landscape.
+While effective for identifying optimal parameters, this theoretical prediction systematically overestimates the yield by neglecting un-enumerated off-targets.
+We therefore omit these theoretical curves in Figures 3C and 4C, as they would appear as uninformative flat lines relative to the realistic, competition-limited MD results.

 \paragraph*{Polymerizing System.}